camptocamp/papyrus/README.rst

 In the above example the ``Spot`` objects returned by the ``query`` call must implement the Python Geo Interface.

-To use the GeoJSONP the client should provide the argument ``callback`` that represent the name of the returned function.

 Notes:

 * The GeoJSON renderer requires simplejson 2.1 or higher.
 Indeed, to be able to